Catholic hamartiology: God permits, but does not will, evil

 God, in his goodness, only wills good.
 He permits evil for the sake of a greater good.

-Paschal mystery

 This is evidenced by the Paschal mystery: God permitted his Son to suffer and die for the sake of mankind's redemption.

 Who can sin?

 Angels and humans are capable of committing sin because, unlike every other creature, they have free-will.
+However, children who have not reached the Age of Reason are not accountable for their sins.
+A mental illness may also prevent a sinner from having full knowledge and consent, thus reducing or eliminating culpability.

 No double predestination

 No creature is predestined to commit sin or go to hell.

 Fall of angels and humans

 The angels and first humans underwent a test of love of God at the beginning of time; some angels sinned and became demons, then tempted the first humans to sin as well.

 Creation of hell

 By falling from heaven, demons gave rise to the existence of hell.

 Demons are tempters

 Out of envy, demons tempt humans to commit sin.

 All sinners are to blame for the Passion of Jesus

 Every human who sins is an author and minister of the Passion of Jesus.